- Plan Your Trip

 - Media Center

-Cayman Turtle Centre: Island Wildlife Encounter is pleased to announce that two of its employees, Jerris Miller, Farm Manager, and Willian Chisholm, Assistant Aviculturist, were recipients of the prestigious Cayman Islands Tourism Association (CITA) 2018 Tourism Awards ceremony at the Ritz-Carlton Hotel.
+Cayman Turtle Centre: Island Wildlife Encounter is pleased to announce that two of its employees, Jerris Miller, Husbandry Manager, and Willian Chisholm, Assistant Aviculturist, were recipients of the prestigious Cayman Islands Tourism Association (CITA) 2018 Tourism Awards ceremony at the Ritz-Carlton Hotel.
 Every year CITA holds the ceremony, to show recognition to those who have excelled in the tourism industry.
 Mr. Miller gained the award for Manager of the Year in the Allied/Attraction/Transportation Category, and Mr. Chisholm won Employee of the Year Award in the same category.
 It was the first time that two employees from the same organization had simultaneously won awards in the same category.
 Both Mr. Miller and Mr. Chisholm received beautiful cobalt blue, hand-blown glass Stingrays.
 In addition, the Centre itself was awarded the Certificate of Excellence Award, in recognition of outstanding contributions to the development and growth of the tourism industry in the Cayman Islands.

 Mr. Chisholm has distinguished himself by being self-motivated, dedicated, and conscientious.
 He can often be found telling visitors all about the local and regional birds in the Caribbean Free Flight Aviary.
 His professional, yet friendly manner sets a first class example to all the visitors who enjoy coming to see, or feed the regional and local birds of the Caribbean Free Flight Aviary.
 Mr Chisholm has also taken a leading role in the establishment of the Cayman Turtle Centre Butterfly Garden, and has recorded and photographed the many different species of butterfly that visit there.
 In addition, he has been a vital part of the team, headed by Mr. Geddes Hislop, Curator of Education Programs and Terrestrial Exhibits, which has established important, pioneering work in the captive breeding of the Grand Cayman Parrot, which are endangered due to environmental threats.